vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Skanda).
 Rohinisnāna-a naksatravrata; performer and his priest to fast

-on Kittikā and on Rohiṇi the performer is to be bathed with five jars of water while standing on a heap of rice decked with sprige of trees exuding milky juice, white flowers, priyangu and sandalwood paste; he should worship Visṇu, Moon, Varuna, Rohiṇi and Prajāpati; homa to all these deities with ghee and all seeds; he should wear a precious stone set in a horn in three parts made of clay, horse's hair and its hoof; secures sons, prosperity and fame; HV II.
+on Kittikā and on Rohiṇi the performer is to be bathed with five jars of water while standing on a heap of rice decked with sprige of trees exuding milky juice, white flowers, priyangu and sandalwood paste; he should worship Viṣṇu, Moon, Varuna, Rohiṇi and Prajāpati; homa to all these deities with ghee and all seeds; he should wear a precious stone set in a horn in three parts made of clay, horse's hair and its hoof; secures sons, prosperity and fame; HV II.

 599-600 ( from Vi.
 Dh.)
 Rohinyastamī—the 8th of Bh. kr. when joined to Rohiṇi.